2. SODA Keywords Guide

 END

-Exceptions that may occur when calling Set Pin Dout Keyword:
+The following exceptions may occur when Set Pin Dout Keyword is calling:

 2.5.
 Interacting with Simulation Models